Studying for exams is extremely stressful, and the super competitive nature of academics only adds to the pressure.

 - Greater Physical Endurance

-The ability to focus is key to success at exam time because you will have to use your time wisely, and prioritize your tasks.
+The ability to focus is key to success at exam time because you’ll have to use your time wisely, and prioritize your tasks.

 Memory enhancement is also crucial for quickly encoding data, and then accurately recalling it on exam day.